asalavaty/influential/cran-comments.md

 CRAN Comments
 ================
 Adrian (Abbas) Salavaty
-15/01/2020 (updated on 25 April, 2020)
+15/01/2020 (updated on 23 June, 2020)

-## 1.0.0 Resubmission
+## 1.1.0 New version submission

-This is a resubmission of the package `influential`.
-Comments were addressed on 25-04-2020 and Re-ran R CMD check –as-cran with no new warnings, errors or notes.
+This is a new submission for a new version of the package `influential`.

-1. Do you have a DOI for that reference?
-    *The references mentioned in the DESCRIPTION file do not have any DOI*.

-2. Please double quote the title.
-    *The title of the reference of igraph package was double quoted*.

 ## Test environments

   - local OS X install, R 3.6.2
-  - windows server (on appvoyer-ci), R 3.6.2
+  - windows server (on appvoyer-ci), 4.0.2
-  - ubuntu (r-hub ci), R 3.6.1
+  - ubuntu (r-hub ci), devel and release
   - win-builder (devel and release)

 ## R CMD check results